AMICO galaxy clusters in KiDS-1000: Splashback radius from weak lensing and cluster-galaxy correlation function: Measurements

 \section{Measurements}

-In this section, we present the measurements of stacked cluster lensing (Sect.\ \ref{sec:measure:wl}) and cluster-galaxy correlation function (Sect.\ \ref{sec:measure:2pt}).
+In this section we present the measurements of stacked cluster lensing (Sect.\ \ref{sec:measure:wl}) and cluster--galaxy correlation function (Sect.\ \ref{sec:measure:2pt}).
 The lensing measurement pipeline follows that of \citetalias{Lesci25}, who carried out the mass calibration of the cluster sample analysed in this work.
-The properties of the cluster subsamples are reported in Table \ref{tab:sample}.
+Null tests, including measurements of the cross-components of the lensing signal and around random points, are presented in \citetalias{Lesci25}.
+As discussed in Sect.\ \ref{sec:modelling:likelihood}, the statistical uncertainties related to multiplicative shear bias, galaxy redshift distributions, cluster orientation, and projection effects are propagated into the final covariance matrices.
+The impact of boost factors on our measurements, caused by projection effects, is discussed in Sect.\ \ref{sec:conclusions}. \\ The properties of the cluster subsamples are reported in Table \ref{tab:sample}.
 As shown in Fig.\ 2 of \citetalias{Lesci25}, these cluster subsamples have a purity ranging from 97\% to 100\%.
 Consistent with \citetalias{Lesci25}, for all profile measurements we adopted a flat $\Lambda$CDM cosmology with a Hubble constant of $H_0 = 70~\mathrm{km~s^{-1}~Mpc^{-1}}$ and $\Omega_{\mathrm{m}} = 0.3$.
-Throughout this paper, we considered different $\Omega_{\rm m}$ values to model our measurements.
+Throughout this study, we considered different $\Omega_{\rm m}$ values to model our measurements.
 For the mass probe measurements considered in this work, cosmological dependence arises solely from the conversion to cluster-centric physical distances.
 As discussed in Sect.\ \ref{sec:modelling:stack}, we modelled the geometric distortions introduced by these assumptions.